shipping icon

 "As a farmer, I've been able to connect with the processes of livestock production, harvesting vegetables, and transforming these products into wholesome food for sharing with others."

 I certainly was not raised as a farmer; I was taught to work with my head, not my hands.
 I graduated from Union College with a Bachelors in Geology and pursued a career with the Army Corps of Engineers as a Field Geologist.
 While this made myself and my family proud, the lifestyle continued my disengagement with my food.
-On the road, I lived in hotels for weeks on end and ate hotel food and convenience food all too often.
+On the road for my work, I lived in hotels for weeks on end and ate hotel food and convenience food all too often.
 My mental and physical health suffered from the lack of connection with my food and my people.

 2016: Meghan working for the Army Corps of Engineers as a field geologist at Fort Jackson, SC.